bajamircea/bajamircea.github.io/_posts/2015-10-04-pi-gertduino-start.markdown

 The steps below assume you have:

-- A Raspbery Pi 2, fully workable (power, network, display), running Raspbian (I had version 1.1)
+- A Raspberry Pi 2, fully workable (power, network, display), running Raspbian (I had version 1.1)
 - [A GertDuino board][gertduino] (I had revision 5)

 First get and read the [GertDuino manual][manual].

-You would have learned that GertDuino board comes with two Atmel microcontrollers that can be programmed from Raspbery Pi: ATmega328p and ATmega48pa.
+You would have learned that GertDuino board comes with two Atmel microcontrollers that can be programmed from Raspberry Pi: ATmega328p and ATmega48pa.

-The following steps will get to the point where we load a program for each microcontroller from Raspbery Pi.
+The following steps will get to the point where we load a program for each microcontroller from Raspberry Pi.

 ## Mount GertDuino

-Ensure the Raspbery Pi 2 is not powered.
+Ensure the Raspberry Pi 2 is not powered.

-Mount the GertDuino board on top of the Raspbery Pi 2.
+Mount the GertDuino board on top of the Raspberry Pi 2.

-Now Raspbery Pi does not want to boot any more and displays:
+Now Raspberry Pi does not want to boot any more and displays:

 {% highlight text %}
 sh: can't access tty: job control turned off